runtimeverification/wasm-semantics/wasm.md

 ### Globals

 When globals are declared, they must also be given a constant initialization value.
+Globals can either be specified by giving a type and an initializer expression; or by an import and it's expected type.

 ```k
     syntax TextGlobalType ::= ValType | "(" "mut" ValType ")"